doriordan/skuber/README.md

 ## Release

 There is a release candidate of version 2.0 available, and it is planned to formally release it before the end of 2017.
-You can use the latest release candidate (for Scala 2.12) by adding to your build:
+You can use the latest release candidate (for Scala 2.11 or 2.12) by adding to your build:

-    libraryDependencies += "io.skuber" % "skuber_2.12" % "2.0.0-RC2"
+    libraryDependencies += "io.skuber" %% "skuber" % "2.0.0-RC2"

-Meanwhile existing users can continue to use the latest (and possibly final, with exception of important fixes) v1.x release:
+Meanwhile existing users can continue to use the latest (and possibly final, with exception of important fixes) v1.x release, which is available only on Scala 2.11:

      libraryDependencies += "io.skuber" % "skuber_2.11" % "1.7.1"